Modifying an Event Mesh

 Removing an Event Broker Service from an Event Mesh

-You must remove event broker service from an event mesh if is part of one before you can delete the event broker service.
+You must remove an event broker service from an event mesh if is part of one before you can delete the event broker service.

 You can remove an event broker service from an existing event mesh as long as it isn't the second last one in the event mesh.
 If you want to delete an event mesh, you must do so explicitly.
 For more information, see Deleting an Event Mesh.